Kappie/scattering-paper/notes.md

 representation that is sparse, while being invariant to some things intra-class differences, yet remains sensitive to other things.

+Machine learning, and especially deep learning, has made enormous steps in the past decade doing exactly this: its classification rates on a wide variety of tasks are astonishing, easily outperforming many "hand-crafted" algorithms.

+However, nobody really knows what these deep neural networks are doing, and tuning them takes significant expertise.
+Furthermore, medical images are high-dimensional, training data is scarce and there is not always a clearly defined ground truth -- huge limitations for learning models.

+What I have tried here is to use a different approach, namely one where no model is trained for feature extraction, but which uses an image representation called the scattering transform, that is known to have certain desirable properties, namely it preserves high-frequency information, is translation invariant over a tunable window and stable to deformations.
+This image representation may, in association with a simple classifier like an SVM, be used in classification and detection problems.

+I will start with a general introduction of signal processing,

 In this introduction, we will start with considering 1D and 2D signals: sound and 2D image signals, respectively.